pizza/MaterialTabs/README.md

  * `pstsTextAlpha` Set the text alpha transparency, default 0.5
  * `pstsTextSelectedAlpha` Set the text alpha transparency of the selected tab, default 1

-If you set any padding left/right to the `com.astuetz.PagerSlidingTabStrip`, the biggest will be apply to both sides.

-*Almost all attributes but have their respective getters and setters to change them at runtime*
+*Almost all attributes have their respective getters and setters to change them at runtime* , open an issue if you miss any.

 # Developed By

  * Andreas Stuetz - <andreas.stuetz@gmail.com>
+ * Check contributors list.

 ### Credits